 The Historic Eureka School serves as a focal point of history and heritage for African Americans in the Hattiesburg community.
 When it opened in 1921, it was one of only two brick high schools for African Americans in the state.

-The Eureka High School was constructed on the site of the first school in Hattiesburg for African Americans -- “the red frame school on East 6th Street.”
-In the 1919-20 school term, a $75,000 bond issue provided for construction of the new building for grades 1 through 12.
+The Eureka High School was constructed on the site of the first school in Hattiesburg for African Americans – “The red frame school on East 6th Street.”
+In the 1919-20 school term, a $75,000 bond issue funded the construction of a new building for grades 1 through 12.

 Special tours of Sixth Street Museum attractions are available for groups.
 Please call 601-450-1942 to book your reservation.

 Community Bank is a sponsor of the Sixth Street Museum District’s Black History Month Programming.